-Adaptability is proving to be a vital trait to navigate 2020.
+Adaptability is proving to be a vital trait to navigate sustainable steel construction.
 In the face of global uncertainty, the ability to be flexible to changing circumstances or competing demands is key.

 Adaptability isn’t just confined to making snap decisions in fast-paced or foreign situations though, it also applies to long-term planning; ensuring flexibility is woven into work.
 Even when the future looks uncertain.

 It is a trait we are constantly refining in order to offer sustainable construction solutions.

 Because as well as the immediate problems we are facing, there are those ongoing issues we’ve yet to truly tackle – not least, in beginning to tackle the climate emergency.

 For as long as constructing and operating buildings continues to be responsible for up to half of the UK’s carbon emissions, building sustainably will be a critical issue for the construction industry.